centrica-engineering/nucleus-docs/docs/components/ns-header.md

 ### Logo

-* Only change if the footer will be used in a non British Gas journey, for example a partnership with Bord Gais.
+* Only change if the header will be used in a non British Gas journey, for example a partnership with Bord Gais.
 * Remember to give a new `alt` value.

 ### Alt